Welcome from Mrs Headington & Mrs Harbour (5 Swindells) and Miss Morris (5 Stevenson)

 Please also ensure that all clothing, including jumpers and coats, is named.

-Each child has been given a homework book for them to write their homework in (except for maths).
-Information on the week's homework will be stuck into the book or sent separately.
+Each child has been given a homework book for them to write their homework in.
+Information on the week's homework is stuck into the book or sent separately where appropriate.

 Each child has been given a reading record to take home and bring into school daily with their reading book.
 We would like children to record the name of the book they are reading, how many pages they have read on a particular date, and a brief comment on how well they read aloud or what they thought of the text/what happened, and to have this signed by an adult daily.
 It will also be stamped regularly in school.
 We would like children to aim to read for at least 10 minutes, five times a week.
 There will be whole-school initiatives to encourage children in their reading.

-Children should also practise their multiplication and division tables to 12 - a useful website for this is www.topmarks.co.uk/maths-games/hit-the-button
+In addition to specified Maths activities, children should also practise their multiplication and division tables to 12 - a useful website for this is http://www.timestables.co.uk